A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Control Design

 The modification term $e_k$ is derived by quadratic programming that solves the following quadratic optimization problem with inequality constraints for the angular velocity and angular acceleration:

-They are written in the discrete-time domain based on the backward difference with the sampling $k$ and sampling time $T$, and the quadratic programming is solved at each sampling.
+They are written in the discrete-time domain according to the backward difference with the sample $k$ and sampling time $T$, and the quadratic programming performs at each sampling.
 The future modification terms $e_{k+1}$ and $e_{k+2}$ are considered to smooth the reference trajectory.
-In the second step, the obtained reference angle $\phi_{k}^\mathrm{ref}$ is further modified according to the angle constraints without violating the velocity and acceleration constraints as
+In the second step, the obtained reference angle $\phi_{k}^\mathrm{ref}$ is further modified according to the angle constraints without violating the velocity and acceleration constraints as follows

 where